landerson739/perovskite-solar/_pages/theoretical_limits_1.md

 Since the photocurrent depends on the incident light, to establish a relation between the two quantities we can consider the quantum efficiency of the solar cell.

+Photons that hit the solar cell have an energy E. The photons have a probability of being absorbed an releasing one electron from the solar cell into the external circuit.
+This probability is the quantum efficiency QE(E)